 For further help picking a topic, see Jeremy’s article about creating an editorial calendar for blogging.

-- Write to one person – This helps keep your blog post personal, which is better for building trust with people.
+- – This helps keep your blog post personal, which is better for building trust with people.
 When I write a blog post, I always think of a friend and pretend I’m writing to him/her (right now I’m writing to Doug Cooper – hey man!).
 However, you may choose to think of a client, or somebody who isn’t as savvy with your industry.

-- Engage from the beginning – Even in your title, you should draw people in.
+- – Even in your title, you should draw people in.
 Make people want to read your post - and feel like they will miss out if they don’t read it.
 Then be sure to give them what they were expecting with the rest of the post.

 Side note: Engagement is not manipulative.
 Never use manipulative persuasion to get people to read your content.
 It’s not a great way to build trust.

-- Highlight important facts/information – People may not want to read your entire post, especially if it is a long one.
+- – People may not want to read your entire post, especially if it is a long one.
 Highlighting important information helps readers skim through and find the content they want to read, fast.
 Using bullet points, bolded font, and images works well.

 Side note: If you use images in your post, be sure to include “alt text” that contains a keyword relevant to your post.

-- Tag your posts with relevant keywords – Most blogging platforms allow you to tag each post with relevant keywords.
+- – Most blogging platforms allow you to tag each post with relevant keywords.
 Not only can this help SEO, it allows readers to see other posts you’ve written that are related to your new article.
 If you’ve kept visitors engaged with great content throughout your post, they’ll likely want to learn more by reading another related article.
 All the while, you are gaining their trust!

 For example, hopefully you’ve learned a lot about how to write a blog post from this article, and now want to take it to the next level.
 Therefore, I’ve tagged this post with “content” and “how to write copy for seo”, in case you’d like to keep learning.